 Only if you are coming from one of Cambodia’s neighboring countries such as Thailand or Vietnam, you’ll enter the country by bus.
 The border posts are at Poi Pet on the Cambodian side respectively Aranyaprathet in Thailand and Bavet in Cambodia when crossing to Moc Bai in Vietnam.
 You read many nerve-wracking stories about crossing these borders, scams included.
 I believe them all.
 To be at least a bit prepared, check on my World’s Most Complete Travel Info-Page which visa regulations apply for your nationality.

 I try to be very reasonable or even cheap when travelling.
-Having said that, after a long, exhausting flight, I avoided venturing around and had my hotel sending a driver.
-I probably paid far too much – as very often in Cambodia, though – but got to my room safe and secure.
+Having said that, after a long, exhausting flight, I avoided venturing around and had my hotel send a driver.
+I probably paid far too much – as very often in Cambodia, though – but got to my room safely and securely.

 How to Get Around

 Like in most poor countries – and Cambodia seemed to be one of the poorest countries I’ve ever visited – the public transportation is excellent, however, not fancy.

 Obviously, you can fly between the three above-mentioned airports which is not exactly cheap.

 The most popular means of transportation, however, are buses.
 Mind you, they come in extremely different qualities.
 You can join Cambodians taking the regular buses, although I wouldn’t recommend that.
 Why not?
 Well, read about my experience how I got from Phnom Penh to Sihanoukville and you’ll understand.

 But don’t you worry, there are enough companies who cater to us spoilt Westerners offering reliable service with clean and comfortable buses.